 So you want to know how to grow a GIANT PUMPKIN?
-If you keep on reading, I will provide you what is required to get the job done.
-Remember, LUCK and a lot of extra work is required to grow a great one.
+If you keep on reading, I will provide you what’s required to get the job done.
+Remember, LUCK and a lot of extra work are required to grow a great one.
 You can do it.
-I know of a grower who grew a 70 lbs. pumpkin on his first year and the second year he grew a 977 lb. pumpkin.
+I knew of a grower who grew a 70 lbs. pumpkin in his first year and the second year he grew a 977 lb. pumpkin.

 Can it happen to you?
 I would say YES!

 So let’s get growing and learn what it takes to grow a large pumpkin.

 Soil Preparation is the key to any type of plant growth.
 We are not

 growing a Xeriscape fruit.
 These pumpkins require the correct soil medium to